J. Charles Davey

 J. Charles Davey (September 19, 1869 – November 4, 1935) was an American Catholic priest and Jesuit who became the President of Saint Joseph's College in Philadelphia.
 Born in Brooklyn, New York, he was educated at St. Francis Xavier College in New York City, before entering the Society of Jesus and studying at Woodstock College in Maryland.
 He then taught at what later became known as Brooklyn Preparatory School and at Saint Joseph's College, before being appointed president of Saint Joseph's in 1914.
-He remained for three years, and then became the dean of Gonzaga College High School in Washington, D.C. for ten years.
+He remained for three years, and then became the dean of Gonzaga College High School in Washington, D.C., for ten years.
 He spent time at Saint Peter's College in New Jersey, before returning to Philadelphia, where he died.

 Early life

-J. Charles Davey was born on September 19, 1869 in the city of Brooklyn, in New York State.
+Davey was born on September 19, 1869, in the city of Brooklyn, in New York State.
 He entered the Society of Jesus on September 7, 1893.
 He studied at St. Francis Xavier College (later known as Xavier High School) in New York City, where he received a Bachelor of Arts in 1897 and a Master of Arts in 1906.
 He then studied theology at Woodstock College in Maryland.